rokj/bitcoin_dealer/README.rst

 * Run: git clone git@github.com:rokj/bitcoin_dealer.git
 * Install and configure database you will use.
 * Change database settings in settings.py.
-* Run: python manage.py syncdb
+* Run: python manage.py syncdb This will create database schema, tables and load intial_data.json to database.
 * Change following variables in settings.py (under EXCHANGES):
  - mtgox -> key = 'you get this in mtgox admin page'
  - mtgox -> secret = 'you get this also in mtgox admin page'